 Getting to Waiheke

-The island is linked to the outside world primarily by the Fullers 360 passenger ferry, which departs from downtown Auckland as frequently as every 30-minutes in summer.
+The island is linked to the outside world primarily by the Fullers 360 passenger ferry, which departs from downtown Auckland as frequently as every 30-minutes during peak times in summer.
 There is also the hourly Sealink car ferry, which offers both downtown and east Auckland departures.

-Auckland Seaplanes offers a unique way to get to the island, with both amphibious and wheeled aircraft – the latter land right next to EcoZip’s base.
+Waiheke Wings offers a unique way to get to the island, with their aerodrome right next to EcoZip’s base.
 Heletranz, Inflight Aviation, Helicopter Me and others offer heli services to the island (EcoZip has a helipad, if you want to start or end your tour in style).

 Getting Around Waiheke